wondol2/ps/tips.md

+#### How to check ubuntu version in terminal commands
+cat /etc/lsb-release

 #### How to use clipboard at vim to system
 vim --version | grep .xterm_clipboard -o  ==> need to "+xterm_clipboard"
 If "-xterm_clipboard",